ProjectMitosisOS/mitosis-core/README.md

 6. Run the client program on the client machine

+TODO: we need to pass the gid & key to the child.

 ```bash
 cd samples/cpp
 ./child # the child will start printing the counter from 0 as if it has forked the parent program from the point before it starts print the counter